gerard-morera/CP/README.md

 ## [Gerard Morera](https://github.com/gerard-morera/CV)

-I am a passionate person, a Web Developer, a traveller, a go player...
+I am a passionate person, a Web Developer, a traveler, a go player...
 But, what I love the most from this world is empathy.
-After many years of travelling I got into coding and an amazing new jorney started.
+After many years of traveling I got into coding and an amazing new journey started.

 I have been working with Ruby and Javascript for one year and I am really interested in design patterns and any kind of abstractions.
-I have spent most time of my short career deeping into Object Oriented Design but lately I got very enthusiastic about the functional paradigm.
+I have spent most time of my short career deepening into Object Oriented Design but lately I got very enthusiastic about the functional paradigm.

 ## Skills